How to Choose an MCP App Framework in 2026 (April 2026)

 This is the most important feature.
 You need to see your app render locally without connecting to a live host.

-sunpeak ships a simulator that replicates the MCP App runtime at localhost:6767.
-It supports all display modes, light and dark themes, and mock tool invocations.
+sunpeak ships an inspector that replicates the ChatGPT and Claude MCP App runtimes at localhost:3000.
+It supports all display modes, light and dark themes, device types, and mock tool invocations with hot module replacement.
 You see exactly what users see in ChatGPT or Claude, without the round trip.
+You can also point it at any existing MCP server:

-A framework without a simulator is like a web framework without a dev server.
+A framework without an inspector is like a web framework without a dev server.
 It technically works, but the development experience is painful.

 2. Cross-Host Portability